digiscot/digiscot-website/pages/projects/move-on.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 2
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: Move On IT Literacy Project
+project-title: Move On IT Literacy Project
-excerpt: IT literacy skills for homeless people and care leavers in Glasgow
+project-excerpt: IT literacy skills for homeless people and care leavers in Glasgow
-lead: Move On
+project-lead: Move On
 website: http://www.moveon.org.uk/
 email: mail@moveon.org.uk
 twitter-url: moveonscotland